sutta » kn » ud » vagga5 » Udāna 5.6

 “Khamanīyaṁ, bhagavā, yāpanīyaṁ, bhagavā, appakilamathena cāhaṁ, bhante, addhānaṁ āgato, na ca piṇḍakena kilantomhī”ti.

-“I’m keeping well, sir; I’m all right.
+“I’m keeping well, Blessed One; I’m all right.
 And I have arrived from my journey unwearied, having had no trouble getting almsfood.”

 Atha kho bhagavā āyasmantaṁ ānandaṁ āmantesi: